kalikaneko/bitmask-openwrt-site/content/docs/help/troubleshooting.md

 ## Expect it to crash

 I'm more or less happy with the status of the current release, and I'm using it daily between my laptop and the rest of the world.
-But I've already seen it getting stuck and needing manual intervention: nothing that cannot be solved by logging in to the router and restarting the program.
+But I've seen it getting stuck and needing manual intervention a couple of times: nothing that cannot be solved by logging in to the router and restarting the program.

 With the firewall I'm shipping as an example, the VPN fails close, so I'm not too worried about risks, but please use it with care.